Regulatory actions for Jan. 26, 2026

 Jan.
 26, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Blueocean Global, Highlife, Intuitive Surgical, Mannkind.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: GSK, Okyo, Sun.

 Briefs